open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

-This is a fixed-size data structure for aggregating the OpenTelemetry base-2 exponential histogram introduced in [OTEP 149](https://github.com/open-telemetry/oteps/blob/main/text/0149-exponential-histogram.md) [described in the metrics data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/datamodel.md#exponentialhistogram).
+This is a fixed-size data structure for aggregating the OpenTelemetry base-2 exponential histogram introduced in [OTEP 149](https://github.com/open-telemetry/oteps/blob/main/text/0149-exponential-histogram.md) and [described in the metrics data model](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/datamodel.md#exponentialhistogram).
 The exponential histogram data point is characterized by a `scale` factor that determines resolution.
 Positive scales correspond with